 You can often get a discount if you buy two or more types of insurance from the same provider, such as auto and homeowners or auto and renters.
 You may also get a discount if you have more than one vehicle insured with the same company.

 Rates can vary greatly and they change often.
 Review your coverage at least once a year and get multiple quotes from different insurance companies.

 As a general rule, the more miles you drive, the more chance for accidents and therefore the higher your premium.
 If you don’t accumulate much mileage, you might pay less.

 Deductibles are what you pay out of your own pocket before your insurance policy kicks in.
-By requesting higher deductibles, you may lower your costs substantially.
-For example, increasing your deductible from $250 to $500 could reduce your collision and comprehensive coverage cost by 15 to 30%.
-But before choosing a higher deductible, be sure you have enough money set aside to pay for needed repairs.
+By requesting higher deductibles you may lower your costs substantially.
+For example, increasing your deductible from $250 to $500 could reduce your collision and comprehensive coverage cost.
+But before choosing a higher deductible be sure you have enough money set aside to pay for needed repairs.

 Consider dropping collision or comprehensive coverage on older cars.
 A good measure to use when making this decision: if your car is worth less than ten times the annual premium, purchasing the coverage may not be cost effective.

 You may have always dreamed of driving a sports car—but your insurance premiums could be a hindrance.
 Variables include the likelihood of theft, cost of car, repairs, overall safety, and potential damage the car can inflict on another car.
 On the other hand, some companies offer a discount if you drive a hybrid or low-profile car.
 Before you buy a new or used car, check into the insurance costs.